-Morphew murder trial: Testimony reveals missing mom's affair, bodycam shows deputies finding her mountain bike
+Suzanne Morphew's affair revealed at murder trial, bodycam shows deputies finding her mountain bike

 Monday’s testimony also revealed the shocking detail that Suzanne Morphew had been having an affair for two years with a man named Jeff Libler, whom she had attended high school with in Indiana.
 Law enforcement had found out about the affair in November, according to the first witness, Chaffee County Sheriff’s Office Commander Alex Walker.
 Walker said Libler was questioned and had met up with Suzanne six times, twice in Indiana.

 Text messages between Suzanne Morphew and her friend, Shelia Oliver, had revealed that Suzanne also thought Barry might have been having an affair of his own.
-The women spoke of a enlisting a "spy pen," which was voice activated, in help find out more information.
+The women spoke of enlisting a "spy pen," which was voice-activated, to help find out more information.

 Walker authorized the 129-page arrest affidavit, which he says took him weeks to write and has largely remained under wraps until this point.